How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Windows

-A seed.iso file will be created in the same directory.
+A seed.iso file will be created in the current directory.

 Launching a VM with QEMU

-Start the virtual machine with your OS image and the seed.iso attached.
+Start the virtual machine with your OS image.

 Before starting the VM, note the following parameter used in the launch command: -netdev user,id=net0,hostfwd=tcp::2222-:22

 This option sets up port forwarding from the host to the VM.
 It maps host port 2222 to port 22 inside the VM.
-You will use this forwarded port later when connectiong the VM after it boots.
+You will use this forwarded port later when connecting to the VM.

 Linux